Dress code: Business casual

+"Business casual" typically means not wearing neckties or suits, but wearing instead collared shirts, and trousers (not black, but more relaxed, including things such as corduroy).

 Business casual dress is a popular workplace dress code that emerged in white-collar workplaces in Western countries in the 1990s, especially in the United States and Canada.
 Many information technology businesses in Silicon Valley were early adopters of this dress code.
 In contrast to formal business wear such as suits and neckties (the international standard business attire), the business casual dress code has no generally accepted definition; its interpretation differs widely among organizations and is often a cause of sartorial confusion among workers.

 The job search engine Monster.com offers this definition, "In general, business casual means dressing professionally, looking relaxed, yet neat and pulled together."
 A more pragmatic definition is that business casual dress is the mid ground between formal business clothes and street clothes.
 Generally, neckties are excluded from business casual dress, unless worn in nontraditional ways.
 The acceptability of blue jeans and denim cloth clothing varies — some businesses consider them to be sloppy and informal.

+Casual

+"Casual" typically just means clothing for the torso, legs and shoes.

+Vestments

+In certain Christian and other religions, Vestments are worn by clergy, cantors, and acolytes.
+In denominations that follow a set liturgical cycle, that dress might vary by season or occasion; for example, for a funeral, the bishop may dictate that clergy to wear black garb with white stoles.

+Unwritten rules

+Because dress codes are frequently unwritten and unspoken, some neurodivergent people have difficulty understanding, finding, shopping for, and dressing appropriately to the codes of special events.